Imipramine

 Imipramine, sold under the brand name Tofranil, among others, is a tricyclic antidepressant (TCA) mainly used in the treatment of depression.
 It is also effective in treating anxiety and panic disorder.
-Imipramine may also be used off-label for nocturnal enuresis and chronic pain.
 Imipramine is taken by mouth.

 Common side effects of imipramine include dry mouth, drowsiness, dizziness, low blood pressure, rapid heart rate, urinary retention, and electrocardiogram changes.
 Overdose of the medication can result in death.
 Imipramine appears to work by increasing levels of serotonin and norepinephrine and by blocking certain serotonin, adrenergic, histamine, and cholinergic receptors.

 Imipramine was discovered in 1951 and was introduced for medical use in 1957.
 It was the first TCA to be marketed.
-Imipramine and the other TCAs have decreased in use in recent decades, due to the introduction of the selective serotonin reuptake inhibitors (SSRIs), which have fewer side effects and are far safer in overdose.
+Imipramine and TCAs other than amitriptyline (which, at least in the U.K., is prescribed comparatively as frequently as SSRIs) have decreased in prescription frequency with the rise of SSRIs—which have fewer inherent side effects and are far safer in overdose.
+Regardless of its caveats, imipramine retains importance in psychopharmacology and pediatrics (e.g., with childhood enuresis).

 Medical uses

-Imipramine is used in the treatment of depression and certain anxiety disorders.
-It is similar in efficacy to the antidepressant drug moclobemide.
+Imipramine is primarily used for the treatment of depression and certain anxiety disorders, including acute post-traumatic stress reactions.
+A significant amount of research regarding its efficacy on acute post-traumatic stress in children and adolescents has focused on trauma resulting from burn-injuries.

+Although evidence for its efficacy in the treatment of chronic post-traumatic stress disorder appears to be less robust, it remains a viable treatment.
+Here, it may share a similar efficacy withe the monoamine oxidase inhibitor phenelzine.

+Caution is needed in prescribing imipramine (and its commercially available metabolite, desipramine) in children and youth/adolescents (whether they suffer with, e.g., bed-wetting, recurrent panic attacks, acute trauma or, in the case of desipramine, ADHD), owing to possibility of accidental overdose, which may be of particular concern in children.

+In the treatment of depression, it has demonstrated similar efficacy to the MAOI moclobemide.
 It has also been used to treat nocturnal enuresis because of its ability to shorten the time of delta wave stage sleep, where wetting occurs.
 In veterinary medicine, imipramine is used with xylazine to induce pharmacologic ejaculation in stallions.
+It is also used for separation anxiety in dogs and cats.
 Blood levels between 150 and 250 ng/mL of imipramine plus its metabolite desipramine generally correspond to antidepressant efficacy.

-Available forms

-Imipramine is available in the form of oral tablets and capsules.

 Contraindications

-Combining it with alcohol consumption causes excessive drowsiness.
+Combining it with alcohol consumption may cause more drowsiness, necessitating greater caution when drinking.
 It may be unsafe during pregnancy.

+Many MAOIs are known to have serious interactions with imipramine.
+It is often contraindicated during their use or in the two weeks following their discontinuation.
+This category includes medications such as isocarboxazid, linezolid, methylene blue, phenelzine, selegiline, moclobemide, procarbazine, rasagiline, safinamide, and tranylcypromine.